-There are many not-for-profit organisations without which our work protecting London's wildlife would not be possible.
+There are many grant-making organisations without which our work to protect London's wildlife would not be possible.

 We could not deliver our important work across the capital without the generous support of a wide range of trusts and foundations, lottery distributors, landfill funders and other grant making bodies.

-From community outreach to landscape conservation to campaigning activity, our grant funders support a broad range of exciting and inspiring initiatives across the Trust, for the benefit of London’s people and wildlife.
+From community outreach to outdoor education to landscape conservation, our grant funders support a broad range of exciting and inspiring initiatives across the Trust, for the benefit of London’s people and wildlife.

-If you are interested in finding out more about how your organisation could support the work of London Wildlife Trust, please contact Rosie Oldham – 020 7261 0447 or firstname.lastname@example.org.
+If you are interested in finding out more about how your organisation could support the work of London Wildlife Trust, please contact Rosie Oldham – call 020 7261 0447 or email firstname.lastname@example.org.